 \section{Methodology}

-In this section we describe about reward modelling for custom preference data and fine-tuning Audio Captioning model with reinforcement learning.
-An overview of our proposed approach is shown in Figure~\ref{fig:rl_pipeline}.
+In this section we describe reward modelling for custom preference data and fine-tuning the Audio Captioning model with reinforcement learning.
+An overview of our proposed approach is shown in Figure~\ref{fig:AudioCap_combined_fig}.